Religion in Nazi Germany: Protestant groups

 The resistance within the churches to Nazi ideology was the longest lasting and most bitter of any German institution.
-The Nazis weakened the churches' resistance from within but the Nazis had not yet succeeded in taking full control of the churches, which was evidenced by the thousands of clergy who were sent to concentration camps.
+The Nazis weakened the churches' resistance from within, but had not yet succeeded in taking full control of the churches, which was evidenced by the thousands of clergy who were sent to concentration camps.
 Rev. Martin Niemöller was imprisoned in 1937, charged with "misuse of the pulpit to vilify the State and the Party and attack the authority of the Government."
 After a failed assassination on Hitler's life in 1943 by members of the military and members of the German Resistance movement, to which Dietrich Bonhoeffer and others in the Confessing Church movement belonged, Hitler ordered the arrest of Protestant, mainly Lutheran clergy.
 However, even the "Confessing Church made frequent declarations of loyalty to Hitler".
-But later many Protestants were solidly opposed to Nazism after the nature of the movement was better understood but a number also maintained until the end of the war the view that Nazism was compatible with the teachings of the church.
+Later, a number of Protestants were solidly opposed to Nazism after the nature of the movement was better understood.
+However, a number also maintained until the end of the war the view that Nazism was compatible with the teachings of the church.

 The small Methodist population was deemed foreign at times; this stemmed from the fact that Methodism began in England, and did not develop in Germany until the nineteenth century under the leadership of Christoph Gottlob Müller and Louis Jacoby.
 Because of this history they felt the urge to be "more German than the Germans" in order to avoid coming under suspicion.
 Methodist Bishop John L. Nelsen toured the U.S. on Hitler's behalf in order to protect his church, but in private letters he indicated that he feared and hated Nazism, and he eventually retired and fled to Switzerland.
 Methodist Bishop F. H. Otto Melle took a far more collaborationist position that included his apparently sincere support for Nazism.
 He was also committed to an asylum near the war's end.
 To show his gratitude to the latter bishop, Hitler made a gift of 10,000 marks in 1939 to a Methodist congregation so it could pay for the purchase of an organ.
 The money was never used.

 Outside Germany, Melle's views were overwhelmingly rejected by most Methodists.

 The leader of the pro-Nazi segment of the Baptists was Paul Schmidt.
 The idea of a "national church" was possible in the history of mainstream German Protestantism, but generally forbidden among the Anabaptists, the Jehovah's Witnesses, and the Catholic Church.
 The forms or offshoots of Protestantism that advocated pacifism, anti-nationalism, or racial equality tended to oppose the Nazi state in the strongest possible terms.
 Other Christian groups known for their efforts against Nazism include the Jehovah's Witnesses.